The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: Introduction

 The organization of our paper goes as follows.
-Section~\ref{sec:higgsint} contains the generalities of our method, where the classification of couplings and Feynman diagrams are shown, as well as the formulae for the LFV Higgs decay amplitude.
-Then, in Section~\ref{subsec:lfvhiggsseesaw} we present the applications of our formalism to evaluate the $\br(h \to l_a l_b)$ in See-Saw Type I-$\nu SM$, with a brief description of the model.
-Current neutrino data are used to perform the numerical analysis.
-Section~\ref{sec:lfvhiggsscot} contains the results of LFV Higgs decays for the Scotogenic model, including the formulae of radiative neutrino masses, which are used as constraints, and provide the allowed parameter space to evaluate numerically the LFV Higgs branching ratios.
+Section~\ref{sec:higgsint} contains the generalities of our method, where the classification of couplings and Feynman diagrams are shown, as well as the resulting formulae for the evaluation of LFV Higgs amplitude.
+Then, in Section~\ref{subsec:lfvhiggsseesaw} we start with a brief description of the model See-Saw Type I-$\nu SM$; we present the corresponding formulae for the calculations of $\br(h \to l_a l_b)$.
+Section~\ref{sec:lfvhiggsscot} contains the results for LFV Higgs decays in the Scotogenic model; it includes the formulae for the radiative neutrino masses, which are used as constraints to obtain the allowed parameter space and to evaluate numerically the LFV Higgs branching ratios.
 Conclusions and perspectives are presented in Section~\ref{sec:concl}.
-Furthermore, some formulae are left in Appendices~\ref{appen:feynmanrules} and~\ref{appen:loop-identities}, whereas ~\ref{Appendix:Cancellation_divergences} contains the cancellation of divergences.
+Some formulae are left in Appendices~\ref{appen:feynmanrules} and~\ref{appen:loop-identities}, whereas Appendix~\ref{Appendix:Cancellation_divergences} contains some details about the cancellation of the divergences.